opentelekomcloud-community/terraform-workshop/docs/slides/PART 5/PART 5.md

 ## Slide 1 Atlantis Architecture

-Atlantis is a tool that brings automation to Terraform or Terragrunt workflows inside Git.
+Atlantis is a tool that brings automation to Terraform workflows inside Git.

 It listens for pull requests, runs a plan automatically, and posts the results as a comment in the PR.
 This gives reviewers immediate feedback on what changes will be made before anything is applied.